Q: How does one insult a mathematician?

 A: You say: "Your brain is smaller than any $\epsilon>0$"

-Q: What does a mathematician present to his fiance when he wants to propose?
+Q: What does a mathematician present to his fiancé when he wants to propose?

 A: A polynomial ring!

-A mathematician is asked by a friend who is a devout Christian: "Do you believe in one
+A mathematician is asked by a friend who is a devout Christian: "Do you believe in one God?"
+He answers: "Yes - up to isomorphism."

-- The shortest math joke: let epsilon be less than $0$.
+The shortest math joke: let epsilon be less than $0$.

 Teacher: Now suppose the number of sheep is $x$...